jvarzali/Sokoban-Environment/README.md

 Controls: an episode/seed picker, ◀ / ▶ per-move stepping (or the <kbd>←</kbd>
 <kbd>→</kbd> keys), **▶ Play** for one level and **⏭ Auto-play** through every
 level, and a speed slider.
-Each step shows the agent's **reasoning** for that move, and an **invalid move flashes the ball red and bounces it** off the blocked cell.
+Each step shows the agent's **reasoning** for that move (it ends with `ACTION: X`, and the reward shown is the efficiency value the move earned), and an **invalid move flashes the ball red and bounces it** off the blocked cell.
 Wins pop a banner with confetti.
 The 3D view (Three.js, vendored in `frontend/vendor/`, no internet needed) orbits/zooms and tweens the player up ramps and boxes off ledges.

+The layout is **resizable**: drag the handle above the bottom panel to grow/shrink it (the reasoning box grows with it), and in **Split** mode drag the divider between the 2D and 3D views.
+Both are clamped so neither side can get too small.

 **Serve it over HTTP — don't open the file directly.** The app uses ES modules, which browsers block on `file://`: